 200 years after her death, Ellen Ripley is revived as a powerful human/alien hybrid clone.
 Along with a crew of space pirates, she must again battle the deadly aliens and stop them from reaching Earth.

 After her last encounter, Ellen Ripley crash-lands on Fiorina 161, a maximum security prison.
 When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she has brought along an unwelcome visitor.

 After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious lifeform, and they soon realize that its life cycle has merely begun.

-57 years later, Ellen Ripley is rescued by a deep salvage team during her hypersleep.
-The moon from the original movie has been colonized, but contact is lost.
+Ellen Ripley is rescued by a deep salvage team after being in hypersleep for 57 years.
+The moon that the Nostromo visited has been colonized, but contact is lost.
 This time, colonial marines have impressive firepower, but will that be enough?

-Almost eleven years after the futile and disastrous expedition on the distant moon LV-223, the deep-space colonisation vessel Covenant equipped with more than 2,000 colonists in cryogenic hibernation, sets a course for the remote planet Origae-6 with the intention to build a new world.
-Instead, a rogue transmission will entice the crew to a nearby habitable small planet which resembles The Earth.
-The unsuspecting members of Covenant will have to cope with biological foes, beyond human comprehension.
-Ultimately, what was intended as a peaceful exploratory mission, will soon turn into a desperate rescue operation deep into the cold infinite space.Written by
+Almost eleven years after the disastrous expedition to the distant moon LV-223, the deep-space colonisation vessel Covenant, with more than 2,000 colonists in cryogenic hibernation, is on course for the remote planet Origae-6 with the intention to build a new world.
+Instead, a rogue transmission entices the crew to a nearby habitable planet which resembles Earth.
+The unsuspecting crewmembers of the Covenant will have to cope with biological foes beyond human comprehension.
+Ultimately, what was intended as a peaceful exploratory mission, will soon turn into a desperate rescue operation in uncharted space.Written by

 8 of 10 people found this review helpful.

 Was this review helpful to you?